PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 In addition, we created two test sets:

-1. 50 images of men dusting, and 50 images of men performing another activity.
+1. 49 images of men dusting, and 49 images of men performing another activity.
-2. 50 images of women dusting, and 50 images of women performing another activity.
+2. 49 images of women dusting, and 49 images of women performing another activity.

-You can find the dusting dataset, [here](ADD MICROSOFT TEAMS LINK].
+You can find the dusting dataset, [here](https://edubuas.sharepoint.com/:f:/t/FAI1.P2-01Project1BADSAI2022-23copy/Et-Tj9GBa_tLkODGuaG6TfcBY57_FZ6tzPObCeW30cPrrw?e=FSJNKT).

 To evaluate the fairness of the binary classification model, we created a confusion matrix for each test set; one for the male agent and another for the female agent.